Sponsor a child in Panama

 Children in our care grow up with their brothers and sisters in a secure environment (photo: S. Cesar).

-Despite economic progress in Panama, the phenomenon of child labour has not yet disappeared.
-Within the last 10 years, the number of children aged 5-14 engaged in labour activities has increased.
-Children who live in rural or indigenous communities outside of the capital are most affected.
+Despite economic progress in Panama, the phenomenon of child labor has not yet disappeared.
+Within the last 10 years, the number of children aged 5-14 engaged in labor activities has increased.
+Children who live in rural or indigenous communities outside the capital are most affected.
 Around half of these children do not go to school because they have to work during school hours.
-Tuition fees and indirect costs such as school books, uniforms and school supplies often make schooling inaccessible for poor families.
+Tuition fees and indirect costs such as school books, uniforms and school supplies often make schooling inaccessible for under pressured families.